jpsca/jinjax/docs/content/guide/css_and_js.md

 For that reason, JinjaX includes WSGI middleware that will process those URLs if you add it to your application.

+**This is not needed if your components doesn't use static assets or if you serve them by other means.**

 ```py
 from flask import Flask
 from jinjax import Catalog